zyr3x/opengeminiai-studio/README.md

 # Gemini API to OpenAI Proxy

-This project provides a simple and efficient Nginx proxy that allows you to use Google's Gemini API (Generative Language API) with clients originally designed for the OpenAI API.
+This project provides a simple and efficient Python proxy that allows you to use Google's Gemini API (Generative Language API) with clients originally designed for the OpenAI API.

 It forwards requests from OpenAI-compatible endpoints (e.g., `/v1beta/openai/chat/completions`) to the corresponding Google API endpoints, automatically injecting your API key.